jllottes/jllottes.github.io/_sources/Projects/pythagorean_triples/pythagorean_triples.rst

 :math:`1\leq a, b \leq n` for various values of :math:`n`.

 **Part 3.** Describe and analyze the structure of Pythagorean tuples.

+**Note.** There are many possible directions to take to analyze the structure of Pythagorean tuples.
+One possibility is to look into "primitive Pythagorean tuples", which we will discuss in class.